gimmesomedew/chuvue/Services/dog-services-directory/docs/search-capabilities.md

 ## Overview

 The Dog Services Directory features a **comprehensive, natural language search system** that can interpret various types of user queries and return relevant results.
+This system now supports **unified search for both services and products**, automatically detecting user intent and providing comprehensive results.
 This is now the **DEFAULT and ACTIVE search system** for the application.

 ## 🎯 Current Status